unidoc/unipdf-examples/extract/README.md

 - [reconstruct_text.go](reconstruct_text.go) Example that illustrates the accuracy of the text extraction, by first extracting all TextMarks and then reconstructing the text by writing out the text page-by-page to a new PDF with the creator package.
 - [reconstruct_words.go](reconstruct_words.go) The example expands upon [reconstruct_text.go](reconstruct_text.go) to show word placements.
 - [pdf_extract_images.go](pdf_extract_images.go) explains how to extract images from an existing PDF.
 The code passes through each page, goes through the content stream and finds XObject Images and inline images.
 Also handles images referred within XObject Form content streams.
 The output files are saved as a zip archive.
+- [pdf_extract_lines.go](pdf_extract_lines.go) explains how to extract vectorized lines and other stroked paths from an existing PDF.
+The code passes through each page and extracts stroked paths.